What is a Free Rider?

 The rationale is as follows: if Adel thinks that Tom will not contribute, she would lose $1 for contributing.
 On the other hand, if Adel thinks that Tom will contribute, she would gain more by not contributing.
 Therefore, both people would come to the conclusion that it would be unwise to contribute.
 The public good, therefore, does not get built and thus a free rider problem is created.

 There are several possible solutions to the free rider problem:

 By requiring all consumers to pay taxes, there would be no free riders.
 For example, the cost of national defense in the United Kingdom is over $30 billion.
 By requiring everyone to pay taxes, the cost of national defense can be sustained.
 As taxes are paid by everyone, there would be no free riders.
 Also, the benefit would be enjoyed by everyone.
 (Think about the example above: If Tom and Adel were required to contribute to the public good, the public good would be built and they would both enjoy a net gain of $4).

 2. Making a public good private

 If a public good can be limited (requiring a payment to consume the good), there would be no free riders.

 Soliciting donations is only effective for low-cost public goods.
 The voluntary donations by consumers could make up for the free riders.
 For example: asking for donations in a garden or museum.
 Although there would still be free riders, the donation amounts would help cover the cost of the garden/museum.

-CFI is the official provider of the Financial Modeling Analyst Certification and a leading provider of corporate finance training online.
+CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)® certification program and a leading provider of corporate finance training online.
 To advance your career, these additional CFI resources will be helpful: